patrickdlee/vagrant-examples/README.md

 3. Single box with VirtualBox provider and Puppet provisioning.
 4. Single box with Apache and sample static site installed via Puppet.
 5. Separate Web and database servers serving up static/dynamic sites via Puppet.
-7. Pulling out all the stops with cluster of seven Vagrant boxes.
+6. Pulling out all the stops with cluster of seven Vagrant boxes.
+7. Single box with AWS provider and sample static/dynamic sites via Puppet.